emqx/emqx-docs/en_US/messaging/mqtt-auto-subscription.md

 2. Create another MQTT connection named "Publisher".

 3. Type "a/1" as the topic.
-Send a message under this topic.
+Send a message to this topic.

    - The client "Subscriber" receives the message automatically without creating a new subscription.